lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 That must be because of your non-standard keyboard.
 There is a maintained German keyboard layout you should try if you are German, if not you should consider changing your keyboard layout to standard English in Windows options.

 For Tilde pinging, some exotic codes for that key are not recognized by the Source engine.
 Right now, Tilde on English keyboards is "`".
-If you type your Tilde key and it doesn't look like that <<< it's probably why it isn't working.
+If you type your Tilde key and it doesn't look like that then you know why it isn't working.

 ##### It says the Alt key was remapped to Tilde, but I still have to press Alt+Click on items and abilities to type in chat.
 Why is this the case?**